jkboyce/jugglinglab/README.md

 # Juggling Lab juggling animator

 Juggling Lab is an open-source application for creating and animating juggling patterns.
-Its main goals are to help people learn juggling patterns, and to assist in inventing new ones.
+Its main goals are to help people learn juggling patterns, and to assist with inventing new ones.

 The [project site](https://jugglinglab.org) has more information and download links.